 The American Society for Microbiology funds several awards, grants and research fellowships to students actively engaged in microbiology research and studies.
-Fellowship opportunities offer research projects to minority or highly motivated students.
+Fellowship opportunities offer research projects to society members, microbiology faculty and microbiologists.
 Each award has its own eligibility requirements and application procedures, and students are offered discounted rates on society membership (www.asm.org).

 The Howard Hughes Medical Institute offers grants and scholarships to many schools across the country for biology undergraduates.
-Since 1985, over $10 million in graduate fellowships have been awarded to graduate students providing research in such fields as microbiology, cellular biology and genetics (www.hhmi.org).
+As of 2013, more than $80 million in graduate fellowships have been awarded to graduate students providing research in such fields as microbiology, cellular biology and genetics (www.hhmi.org).

-Undergraduate students receive an allowance, travel assistance, accommodations and tuition assistance through the National Science Foundation to participate in a research project at the Rocky Mountain Biological Lab in Colorado.
-Candidates for the REU (Research Experiences for Undergraduates) program are judged by need, minority status and determination.
+Undergraduate students receive an allowance, travel assistance, accommodations and tuition assistance as part of the Rocky Mountain Biological Laboratory Research Experience for Undergraduates (REU) summer education program.
+REU candidates are judged by need, minority status and determination.
 The 10-week research programs provide students the opportunity to work with scientists to complete a senior thesis or an independent research study (www.rmbl.org).

 Related to Scholarships for Biology Majors: How to Find and Apply